Phone-GWP-group

 Bottle box inserts play a key role in protecting your shipments

-Selecting a material that is appropriate for your specific requirements
+Selecting a material that is appropriate for your requirements

-In fact, working with a suitable packaging designer (rather than purchasing off the shelf boxes) can allow for an optimum grade of material to be chosen.
-One that offers both good protection – which can be ascertained through both theoretical data and physical drop tests – and is cost effective.
+In fact, working with a suitable packaging designer (rather than purchasing off-the-shelf boxes) can allow for an optimum grade of material to be chosen.
+One that offers both good protection, ascertained through theoretical data and physical drop tests, and is cost-effective.

 Bottle box material options